Basic Beginners Guide

 Rinse your conditioner, partially or fully, depending on your hair type.
 Fine hair most likely needs a thorough rinse, coarser hair can handle more being left in.
 Apply your leave-in conditioner (or use your standard conditioner again), either by roping or using prayer hands and gentle raking, still upside down or tipped sideways.
 You should need less conditioner for leave in than you did for initial application.
 Stand upright and gently part your hair where you like it, without disrupting the curl clumps too much.

 Take the top half of your hair and clip it (or tie gently) on top of your head.
 Part the bottom section into two sections.
 Apply your styling cream (I use Everescents universal styling cream) to one section at a time, using roping, prayer hands or raking, whatever your preference is.
-The amount you use will depend completely on your hair type and the result you enjoy.
+The amount you use will depend completely on your hair type and the result you enjoy (would start with a 5-10c piece per section for medium to thick hair)

 Still working only on the bottom section apply your gel.
 Firstly with a prayer hands motion, then gently scrunch your curls with closed fingers, to encourage the curl.
 Once the bottom half is complete and all products have been applied, tie them gently at your nape.

 Take down the top half of your hair and ensure your parting is correct.
 Apply products in the same way as the bottom half.
 Once you have applied your styling cream and gel, gently untie your bottom half.
-Tip your head forward and smooth a pea size amount of gel all around the perimeter of your hair/head.
+Tip your head forward and smooth a pea size amount of gel all around the perimeter of your hair/head, ensuring you don't miss those flufflies around the hairline or nape.

-Leave your Breezy Tee on for 5-15min (personal preference) and then gently unwrap, tip your head back and shake gently to position your curls where they would naturally fall.
+Leave your Crown on for 5-15min (personal preference) and then gently unwrap, tip your head back and shake gently to position your curls where they would naturally fall.

 If you're someone who likes volume, or you find your curls lay flat at the top, now is the time to clip your roots.